 Innovative advancement in HIV diagnosis and therapeutics, increasing number of HIV affected cases and increase in research exercises for developing HIV immunizations are some of the factors driving the market.
-In addition, expanding mindfulness about the openness of HIV therapeutics in the market and practical steady medicines for HIV are further driving the HIV therapeutics showcase.
+In addition, expanding mindfulness about the openness of HIV therapeutics in the market and practical steady medicines for HIV is further driving the HIV therapeutics showcase.
 However, there is a lack of experts and there is no surety of the treatment if it is to work on everyone.
 Limited medications are another restraint of the market.

 Asia Pacific HIV Therapeutics Market:

 - Integrase inhibitor

 Men who engage in sexual relations with men are one of the key influenced populaces in Asia and the Pacific.
 In 2015, HIV prevalence among men who have sex with men was higher than 5% in nine of the 19 countries that reported data.
 Urban areas, for example, Bangkok in Thailand, Yangon in Myanmar and Yogyakarta in Indonesia have assessed HIV predominance rates of in the vicinity of 20% and 29%.
 One study carried out in Bangkok found that HIV incidence among those aged 18 to 21 was more than double the incidence among men over 30.
 Around half of all men who engage in sexual relations with men in the district are under 25.

 People who inject drugs (PWID)